andreabradpitto/Experimental-robotics-laboratory/assignment2/README.md

 This is the repository for the second assignment of the Robotics engineering "Experimental robotics laboratory" course, a.y.
 2020/2021, held in the University of Genoa.
 This work is focused on the implemetation of a ROS-based finite state machine (FSM) nested within a more complex architecture.
 This project has been coded with [Python 2.7](https://www.python.org/download/releases/2.7/) and it has been tested on [ROS Kinetic](http://wiki.ros.org/kinetic).

 ## Setting
-The theme is based on a robot (MiRo), which wanders around and plays with the user
+The theme is based on a robotic dog, which wanders around and plays with the a ball moved or hidden by the user.
+Through [Gazebo](http://gazebosim.org/), the idea is to build upon the finite state machine created for the [Assignment 1](https://github.com/andreabradpitto/Experimental-robotics-laboratory/tree/main/assignment1) and implement a graphical version of the moving robot, while also modifying its behaviors, to better match its new "dog" representation.
+The final result should indeed loosely resemble a real pet.<br/>
+The world used, which is delimited by fences, is a 10x10 square and can be referred to as the dog playing field.
+Inside the square, other than the robotic dog, there are also an human mannequing and its chair, which have been added just to give some flavour to the environment.
+The dog has its home (see Sleep state) near the human model by default, but that can be changed in the parameters.
+Here is an image of the playing field:

+!!!inserisci immagine campo di gioco

+This is the model of the robotics dog:

+!!!inserici immagine cane

+It loves big green balls

 ## Architecture
-The architecture is made of three components:
+The architecture is made of five components:
-- **Person**: it is implemented by [perception.py](src/perception.py), which is used to simulate reception and processing of incoming voice commands and pointing gestures
+- **Person**: it is implemented by [perception.py](src/perception.py), which is used to simulate the dog owner.
+This component randomly moves along the playing field, or hides the ball from sight
-- **Command manager**: it is implemented by [command_manager.py](src/command_manager.py), which is used to handle the robot's finite state machine internal architecture
+- **Command manager**: it is implemented by [command_manager.py](src/command_manager.py), which is used to handle the robot's FSM internal architecture
 - **Control**: it is implemented by [control.py](src/control.py), which is used to emulate physical delays relative to robot travelling and position reaching
+- **Go to point ball**: it is implemented by [go_to_point_ball.py](src/control.py), which is used to finalize ball movements issued by perception.py
+- **Control**: it is implemented by [control.py](src/control.py), which is used to emulate physical delays relative to robot travelling and position reaching

+!!!immagine della fsm

-MiRo starts in the **Sleep** state.<br/>
+The dog starts in the **Sleep** state.<br/>
 Topics involved:

-- `control_topic`: topic used vy the FSM to order the **Control** component to start simulating a movement
+- `control_topic`: topic used by the FSM to order the **Control** component to start simulating a movement
 - `gesture_topic`: used to send the pointed location by the user to the FSM
 - `motion_over_topic`: topic whose duty is to inform the FSM when the simulated motion is assumed to be over
 - `play_topic`: topic used to inform the FSM whenever the user says <<**play**>>

+!!!immagine dell'architettura e topics

 The message types used are: